Venezuela national football team

-The Venezuela national football team (Selección de fútbol de Venezuela), nicknamed La Vinotinto ("The Red Wine"), represents Venezuela in men's international football and is controlled by the Federación Venezolana de Fútbol (Venezuelan Football Federation), the governing body for football in Venezuela.
-Their nickname is a reference to the unique “red wine” team color that is used on their home jerseys.
+The Venezuela national football team (Selección de fútbol de Venezuela), nicknamed La Vinotinto (lit.
+'The Red Wine'), represents Venezuela in men's international football and is controlled by the Federación Venezolana de Fútbol (lit.
+'Venezuelan Football Federation'), the governing body for football in Venezuela.
+Their nickname is a reference to the unique red wine team color that is used on their home jerseys.
 When playing at home in official games, they usually rotate between three stadiums: The Polideportivo Cachamay in Puerto Ordaz, the Estadio José Antonio Anzoátegui in Puerto La Cruz and the Estadio Pueblo Nuevo in San Cristóbal, though recent FIFA World Cup qualifying campaigns saw home games in other stadiums around the country, including the Estadio Monumental in Maturín.
 Likewise, in friendly matches, they tend to rotate between the rest of the stadiums in the country.

 Unlike other South American nations, and akin to some Caribbean nations, baseball is extremely popular in Venezuela, which diverts athletic talent away from football, contributing to its historic lack of success in CONMEBOL competitions.
-As of 2025, they are the only CONMEBOL side to have never qualified for the World Cup.
-Often Venezuela would go through entire qualification tournaments without recording a single win, although this has not happened since 1998.
-Until 2011, their best finish at the Copa América was fifth in their first entry, in 1967.
+They are the only CONMEBOL team to have never qualified for the World Cup.
+Often Venezuela would go through entire qualification tournaments without recording a single win, but this has not happened since 1998.
+Until Copa América 2011, their best finish at the tournament was fifth in their first entry, in 1967.
 It is only recently with the spread of the World Cup's popularity in nations where football was not the primary sport (such as Canada, Japan, the United States, and Australia) that the national team found incentives to increase player development and fan support.
 As of December 2019, Venezuela has the highest position on the FIFA World Ranking of any team that has not yet qualified for the World Cup, being ranked 25th.

 History

 20th century

-Venezuela did not participate in FIFA World Cup qualification until the 1966 qualifiers in which they were drawn with Uruguay and Peru, but failed to register a point in four games.
+Venezuela did not participate in FIFA World Cup qualification until the 1966, in which they were drawn with Uruguay and Peru, but did not register a point in four games.
 In the 1970 qualifiers they managed to register a point, and after withdrawing from the 1974 series, repeated that in the 1978 qualifiers.
 The 1982 qualifiers saw them register their first win, over Bolivia.
 They wouldn't register another World Cup qualifying win until the 1994 series when they defeated Ecuador.
 A highlight of the 1998 qualifiers was goalkeeper Rafael Dudamel scoring against Argentina in a 5–2 defeat.

 Despite poor results during the 1960s and 1970s, outstanding players like Luis Mendoza and Rafael Santana achieved recognition.
 Venezuela also managed to qualify for the 1980 Summer Olympics around this time, the first-ever major international football competition they participated in.